How do I apply to Da Vinci Schools? What is the timeline for the application process?

 No. All California students are eligible to attend charter schools.
 They do not need permits or releases to attend a charter school.
 However, there may be some paperwork required by your district to complete the enrollment process and obtain student records.

-Can I apply to Da Vinci Schools through the Wiseburn School District?
+Can I apply to Da Vinci Schools through the Wiseburn Unified School District?

-Can I enter my child into the lottery for more than one high school site?
+Can I enter my child into more than one high school site's lottery?

 Yes, but only one application is needed.
-When you complete an application, you will be asked for your first choice and second choice school.
+When you complete an application, you will be asked to rank your school choices.

 Do the Da Vinci Schools admit students during the school year?